ntop/n2n/doc/ManagementAPI.md

 There are two keys in each dictionary containing metadata.
 First is the `_tag`, containing the Message Tag from the original request.
-Second is the `_type` whic identifies the expected contents of this packet.
+Second is the `_type` which identifies the expected contents of this packet.

 ### `_type: error`